Audio4Linux/JDSP4Linux/README.md

 A: Effect has 2 options to boost low frequency band, IIR based is obsoleted, equalizer already do the job.

    Filtering is work on convolution basis.
-When user change the bass boost parameter, engine will compute new low pass filter(with gain) impulse response using firls(Function ported from Matlab).
+When user change the bass boost parameter, engine will compute new low pass filter(with gain) impulse response using firls, a function ported from Matlab.

    2048/4096 order FIR filter should work on all frequency listed on options.